Pediatric Health: An Overview

 • Make sure they’re getting enough rest.
 A sick child may not be able to sleep well, which can make their condition worse.
 Try to keep them as rested as possible so their body can fight the illness effectively.

 • Watch for signs of infection.
 Suppose our child has a fever, pain in the neck or head, redness around the eyes, shortness of breath, chest pain, or coughing up mucus.
-In that case, they may have an infection and should see a doctor as soon as possible.
+In that case, they may have an infection and should be taken to a doctor at a honolulu pediatrics care centre (or one in your locality) as soon as possible.

 Getting the Lowdown on Pediatric Healthcare